 The Anker Insurance Company also commissioned the famous Ankeruhr — an Art Nouveau mechanical clock at Hoher Markt, in the heart of downtown Vienna.
 This large gilded clock, designed by painter and sculptor Franz Matsch, shows 12 different figures crossing the bridge slowly, and each hour it plays organ music in the background.
 The Anker Insurance commissioned this clock at the time of their expansion, and it is said that it symbolizes the importance of life insurance.
 If you look carefully, you will see two figures on top of the clock who represent life and death, which makes the former statement quite clear.

 Did you know that Otto Wagner married twice and that he built a villa for each of his wives?
 The first villa was for Josefine Domhart was supposed to be a summer house.
 Anyways, the family ended up living there all year round.
 The house is Palladian in style, with four iconic Neo-Classical columns at the entrance.
 Details on the railing and façade show that the architecture was going through a change, which resulted in the Art Nouveau style.

 Villa Wagner II

-Right next door to the Villa I, Wagner built Villa II for Wagner’s second wife, the love of his life, Louise Stiffel.
+Right next door to Villa I, Wagner built Villa II for his second wife, the love of his life, Louise Stiffel.
 The style of the second villa is completely different from the first one, and it is totally clear that it was designed in the Art Nouveau style.
 These two villas show how Wagner grew as an architect over time.

 Engel Apotheke, a pharmacy building designed by Oskar Laske, represents another building in the Art Nouveau style.
 Compared to other important buildings of this style, this one is on a smaller scale, but the decorations on its façade make it very interesting.
 On the ground level part of the façade, you can see two angels made of colorful mosaic.